matn7/Google-Platform-Notes/flashcard/Microservices.md

 2. Fallback: Alternative paths to failing requests.
 3. Retry: Used to make retries when a service has temporarily failed.
 4. Rate limit: Limits the number off calls that a service receives in a time.
-5. BulkheadL Limits the number of outgoing concurrent requests to a service to avoid overloading.
+5. Bulkhead: Limits the number of outgoing concurrent requests to a service to avoid overloading.

 ### Typical scenario in microservices.